Alex Berger: Vivendi, Universal & Canal+ merge

-Alex Berger was a member of the strategic committees of both Canal+ and Vivendi.

-At the beginning of 2000, following the announcement of the merger between AOL and Time Warner, Alex Berger understood the necessity of having an offensive strategy to counter the US studio strategy of directly linking content with end users, therefore, disintermediating Canal+ and Vivendi groups as local distributors.

 Once approved by Jean Marie Messier and Pierre Lescure, Alex Berger initiated the discussions with Universal.
 With the help of Terry Semel, former CEO of Warner Brothers, they approached Edgar Bronfman Jr, CEO of Seagram, owned by Universal.
 This strategy led to Vivendi, Universal and Canal+ to merge in June 2000.

 After the merger was finalised in June 2000, Alex Berger was at a strategic position between Vivendi-Universal CEO Jean-Marie Messier and Canal+ Group CEO Pierre Lescure, head of content and digital.
 Internal politics and infighting raging, Alex Berger decided to leave Canal+ group in September 2000.

-Content Participations

-At the end of 2000, Alex Berger decided to go back to his entrepreneur beginnings and founded two companies: Content Participations et MM&I.

-Content Participations invested in companies that produced and owned content and helped in crystallizing their strategy and accelerate their growth: TV, films, web, music publishing, print and online publishing, gaming...
-Content Participations was both investor and advisor for these companies: